Orangina: Advertising

-Controversy
+Criticism of suggestive advertising

-In 2008, a commercial featuring anthropomorphic animals (such as a deer, a bear, peacocks, and chameleons) in swimsuits, caused outrage in the United Kingdom, for its sexually suggestive content.
+In 2008, a television commercial featuring anthropomorphic animals (such as a deer, a bear, peacocks, and chameleons) in swimsuits, caused outrage in the United Kingdom, for its sexually suggestive content.
 In the video, the animals gyrate around poles, spray the drink onto the breasts of other animals, and ride bottles which then explode.
 The advert had already had 45 seconds of more provocative footage cut, and was only to be shown after the 9 o'clock watershed, initially during a programme titled How to Look Good Naked.
 Kidscape, a children's charity based in the country, criticised the advert, saying, "Orangina is a drink which is mainly aimed at children and young people, but this new advert places the product in a very sexualised and provocative context".
-The advert was also awarded "Freakiest Advert of 2008", and was seventh place in "Worst TV Ad of 2008".

-Others claim that Orangina is not targeted just at children and is also a "leading adult soft drink" and that the advertisement is intended to create controversy and thus free publicity.
+The advert was also awarded "Freakiest Advert of 2007", and was seventh place in "Worst TV Ad of 2008".
+Others asserted that Orangina is not targeted just at children and is also a "leading adult soft drink" and that the advertisement is intended to create controversy and thus free publicity.
 The advertisement was popular, and by April 2008 had three million online viewings.